swlab-group3/go1_robot/README.md

 3. ros2 launch go1_navigation navigation.launch.py

+4. Control the robot manually
+ros2 run teleop_twist_keyboard teleop_twist_keyboard

+6. ros2 run go1_detection yolov8_number_detection_node

+7. Place an object(ex.
+Number box, Person, Construction Cones) in front of the robot in Gazebo, and manually control the robot to see if the robot recognizes the object as it moves.

+## Manual Control Options
+1. Keyboard Control
-4. ros2 run teleop_twist_keyboard teleop_twist_keyboard
+ros2 run teleop_twist_keyboard teleop_twist_keyboard
+2. Joystick Control
+ros2 run joy joy_node
+3. Velocity Commands
-   or -> ros2 topic pub /cmd_vel geometry_msgs/msg/Twist '{linear: {x: 0.5, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 0.0}}' -r 10
+ros2 topic pub /cmd_vel geometry_msgs/msg/Twist '{linear: {x: 0.5, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 0.0}}' -r 10

-5. ros2 run go1_detection yolov8_number_detection_node

 ## Optional - Training
 If you want to get different detection model, follow these steps:

-1.Run generate_images.py to create images and labels.
+1. Run generate_images.py to create images and labels.

-2.For training dataset, copy these to /Detection/dataset/train.
+2. For training dataset, copy these to /Detection/dataset/train.
 For validation dataset, generate separately again by running python file, and copy some of images and labels to /Detection/dataset/val.

-3.For training phase, upload Detection folder to Google Drive-> open folder, right click on detection.ipynb -> open with Google Colab -> Run all the cells.
+3. For training phase, upload Detection folder to Google Drive-> open folder, right click on detection.ipynb -> open with Google Colab -> Run all the cells.

-4.Copy runs/detect/train/weights/best.pt to the models/.
+4. Copy runs/detect/train/weights/best.pt to the models/.

 ## Remarks